 The increase in the upstream water elevation resulting from an obstruction to flow, such as a bridge and/or embankment placed in the floodplain.

-A low, reinforced concrete wall along edges of a bridge to prevent vehicles from going over the sides.
-The railing may or may not adopt some form of safety shape.
+A low, reinforced concrete wall along edges of a bridge to help prevent vehicles from going over the sides.

 A horizontal structural member supporting vertical loads by spanning from one support to another.
-A box beam is a hollow box; its cross-section is a rectangle or square.
+A girder is a larger beam, especially when made of multiple plates.
+A box beam (or girder) is a hollow box; its cross-section is a rectangle or square.

-A device at the ends of beams that is placed on top of a pier or abutment.
-The ends of the beam rest on the bearing, which is an element that provides the interface between the superstructure and the substructure.
-The bearing transmits load from the superstructure to the substructure as well as allows for thermal movements and rotations due to traffic.
+A device at the ends of beams that is placed on top of a bent, pier or abutment.
+The ends of the beam rest on the bearing.
+The bearing transmits load from the superstructure to the substructure as well as allows for movement caused by temperature changes and rotations due to traffic.

-The solid rock layer beneath sand or silt.
+The solid rock layer beneath soil, sand or silt.